A Quantum Algorithm with Polylogarithmic Depth per Trotter Step for the Extended Hubbard Model: Results

-So far, we have only discussed how to calculate the time evolution for the second finest level, where each box contains four grid points.
-Similar to the $0^\text{th}$-order Q2FMM discussed in Sec.~\ref{sec:FMM}, computations for coarser levels can leverage information from the child boxes.
+Similar to the $0^\text{th}$-order Q2FMM discussed in Sec.~\ref{sec:0thcircuit}, computations for coarser levels can leverage information from the child boxes.
 For the higher-order case, the parent box's multipole expansion is obtained by applying a multipole-to-multipole (M2M) translation to each child.
 In other words, the child box's multipole expansion $M_{\ell m}$ can be reused by shifting its expansion origin from the child's center to the parent's center.
 The parent box's multipole expansion is then obtained by summing the shifted expansions from all child boxes.
 For example, let $\mathbf{x}_C$ and $\mathbf{x}_P$ be the centers of a child $C$ and its parent $P$, respectively, and define the displacement $\mathbf{d} \coloneqq \mathbf{x}_P - \mathbf{x}_C$ (from child to parent).
 The translation from the multipole expansion of the child box $M^C_{\ell m}$ to the one of parent center $M^{C\rightarrow P}_{\ell m}$ can be obtained by the addition theorem~\cite{helgaker2000molecular}:

 A parent's total multipole expansions are then obtained by summation over all its child boxes' contributions: